 Pressing send: Sometimes we can say something out aloud which we soon regret.
-People around us will know our true intent, and possibly laugh of any malicious interpretations.
+People around us will know our true intent and possibly laugh at any malicious interpretations.
 Those close to us will understand our meaning, and add our comments to a wider context of why they were said.

 Human communication can be such a simple beast, but the interpretations and paranoia of others can quickly help relationships deteriorate allowing conflict to arise.
 This has been concentrated during the last few years through the proliferation of online social media, which has suddenly given multiple and very quiet voices a considerable amplification of messages, feelings and conversations which were once the target of only a few people close by.